lmusarella/Pancakeswap-Prediction-Bot-2023/README.md

 ## 🦜 📈 Copy Trading Strategy (COPY_TRADING_STRATEGY)
 - The bot registers for the round and after validation checks on: Stop Loss, Take Profit and Balance.
 It waits for the "BetBull" **🟢UP** or "BetBear" **🔴DOWN** operations of the wallet configured in **bot-configuration.js** in the ``WALLET_ADDRESS_TO_EMULATE`` property of ``GLOBAL_CONFIG`` variable.
 And the bot makes the same bet!
 - Before every round the bot will check if you have enough balance in your wallet and if you have reached the daily goal.
 - Also it will save the daily history in the **/bot-history** directory.
 - Its recomendable to have x10 - x50 the amount of bet to have an average of rounds.

+## 📉 📈 Pattern Strategy (PATTERN_STRATEGY)
+- The bot registers for the round and after validation checks on: Stop Loss, Take Profit and Balance.
+The bot checks the events to check defined in the EVENT_PATTERN_NUMBER property, before placing the bet it checks the current price of the current round that is about to close, defines the probability of the event, then recovers the outcomes of the last cascading rounds.
+If the number of events exceeds the number defined in the configuration file, the bot bets on the next round with the opposite outcome.
+- Before every round the bot will check if you have enough balance in your wallet and if you have reached the daily goal.
+- Also it will save the daily history in the **/bot-history** directory.
+- Its recomendable to have x10 - x50 the amount of bet to have an average of rounds.